Decompressive craniectomy

-The procedure evolved from a primitive form of surgery known as trephining or trepanning.
+The procedure evolved from a primitive form of surgery known as trepanning.
 The older procedure, while common in prehistoric times, was deprecated in favor of other, less invasive treatments as they were developed; although it was still performed with some frequency prior to the twentieth century, its resurgence in modern form became possible only upon the development of precision cutting tools, cranial drills, and sophisticated post-operative care such as antibiotics.

 Results of clinical trials

 Reduction of intracranial pressure

 Though the procedure is considered a last resort, some evidence suggests that it does improve outcomes by lowering intracranial pressure (ICP), the pressure within the skull.
 Raised intracranial pressure is very often debilitating or fatal because it causes compression of the brain and restricts cerebral blood flow.
 The aim of decompressive craniectomy is to reduce this pressure.
 The part of the skull that is removed is called a bone flap.
 A study has shown that the larger the removed bone flap is, the more ICP is reduced.